 The extras would include: shoes, invitations, jewelry, special heirlooms, programs, menus, cuff links, socks, etc. These are the extra details that you have included in your wedding planning that you would want photographed.
 There is nothing too big or too small to include.
 We want to showcase every detail that has significance to the Bride, Groom or Family!

-It is best to be prepared by first communicating with your photographers about any unusual items you want photographed and the significance behind them…and it is also very helpful to have all these items together and ready to go when your photographer arrives so that they only need to focus on being creative and not on finding lost items.
+It is best to be prepared by first communicating with your photographers about any unusual items you want to be photographed and the significance behind them…and it is also very helpful to have all these items together and ready to go when your photographer arrives so that they only need to focus on being creative and not on finding lost items.

 As you can see in all of these wedding detail shots from many of our past weddings, we try to incorporate the theme of the wedding, the unique qualities of the venue and the style of the bride into the detail shots while also sticking to our own creative style as well!
 Wedding details are honestly one of my favorite parts of the day!